 Asian Pacific Islander Cultural Center (APICC)

-APICC‘s mission is to support and produce multi-disciplinary art reflective of the unique experiences of Asian Pacific Islanders living in the United States.
+The mission of APICC is to support and produce multi-disciplinary art reflective of the unique experiences of Asian Pacific Islanders living in the United States.

 Fil-Am Art Archive